ParthaSarathi-23/Currency-Predictor/README.md

 # Currency-Predictor

 ## Overview
-The currency rate predictor involves predicting currency rates for 32 different countries using a Random Forest model.
+The **Currency Rate Predictor** involves predicting currency rates for 33 different countries using a Random Forest model.
 The data has been extracted from the Free Currency API, and the prediction includes both individual country rates and conversion rates between countries.

 ## Data Source
 Data has been collected using the Free Currency API.
-The dataset consists of 32 files, each corresponding to a specific country, with 100 rows and 32 columns.
+The dataset consists of 33 files, each corresponding to a specific country, with 100 rows and 33 columns.

 ## Currency Codes and Full Forms
 - **AUD:** Australian Dollar